PeterMarshall29/book1/_sources/jupyternotebooks/initialisation.md

 `````

 ## Initialisers
-There a different ways to initialise an object.
+There are different ways to initialise an object.

 If an {term}`initialiser` is specified for an object, that initializer determines the initial value of an object.